-4. Impact of the External Competitive Environment, Regulatory Environment and General Business Environment have sought to acquire innovative technologies to save development time and huge R&D expenses by means of mergers and acquisitions as well as strategic alliances in recent years, making the business environment of the industry increasingly complicated.
-When introducing new technologies or initiating new R&D projects, the company goes through a comprehensive strategic analysis of potential competitors, including their intellectual property strategies, selling prices, market share, design strengths and weaknesses, in order to develop competitive products.
+4. Impact of the External Competitive Environment, Regulatory Environment and General Business Environment

+The medical device industry is a high value-added industry that is growing rapidly.
+With the trend of internationalization and globalization, many competitors have emerged as well.
+At the same time, in order to develop the global market and increase sales, top global medical device companies have sought to acquire innovative technologies to save development time and huge R&D expenses by means of mergers and acquisitions as well as strategic alliances in recent years, making the business environment of the industry increasingly complicated.
+When introducing new technologies or initiating new R&D projects, the company goes through a comprehensive strategic analysis, including intellectual property strategies, competitors, selling prices, market share, design strengths and weaknesses, in order to develop competitive products.
 All products currently under development are regularly tested and discussed with physicians by the R&D team to develop product specifications.
 This is to ensure the uniqueness of our products.
 At the same time, the innovative technologies developed by the Company are protected by intellectual property rights, such as patents and trade secrets, to prevent competitors from entering the market with similar technologies and products.
 In addition, through attending professional lectures, national and international medical conferences, as well as regular visits to medical and academic institutions, the team keeps track of R&D trends and regulatory policies, taking immediate action on any issues that may affect the industry as a whole and the Company's products.